wfarah/guppi/README.md

 ```

 ## Installation:
-A `pip install .` after cloning the directory is sufficient to install the library
+A `pip install .` after cloning the repository is sufficient to install the library